AdobeDocs/audience-manager.fr-FR/help/using/api/dcs-intro/dcs-s2s/dcs-mcid-ids.md

 ## Working With `getMarketingCloudVisitorID` {#working-with-getmarketingcloudvisitorid}

 Another way to get the visitor ID is with the `getMarketingCloudVisitorID` function.
-When invoked, this function queries the [!DNL ID service] and returns an ID. `getMarketingCloudVisitorID` accepte l&#39;argument facultatif `callback` comme indiqué :
+When invoked, this function queries the [!DNL ID service] and returns an ID. `getMarketingCloudVisitorID` accepte l'argument facultatif `callback` comme indiqué :

 `var analyticsID = visitor.getAnalyticsVisitorID(callback)`

 ### Callback Usage and Purpose {#callback-usage}

 `callback` est facultative.
 This function works without it, but returns an ID only when a visitor has a [!DNL Experience Cloud] cookie in their browser.
-If the visitor cookie is missing, or a visitor doesn&#39;t have an ID, the function returns an empty `()` object.
+If the visitor cookie is missing, or a visitor doesn't have an ID, the function returns an empty `()` object.
 Cela peut se produire même après le chargement de la page et un nouvel identifiant.
 To avoid this, `callback` forces this function to check for a visitor ID after the page loads.
-Without `callback`, the visitor ID function won&#39;t return an ID even if it&#39;s written to the visitor&#39;s browser later.
+Without `callback`, the visitor ID function won't return an ID even if it's written to the visitor's browser later.

 ## Étapes suivantes {#next-steps}